 Alopecia Areata Treatment Cost

-There isn’t a definite Alopecia Areata Treatment Cost in India, but differs from one individual to another.
+There isn’t a definite Alopecia Areata Treatment Cost in Andhra Pradesh, but differs from one individual to another.
 In the case of Corticosteroids injections, one may spend Rs.
 6,500.
 It may vary from one hair transplant centre to another.

 Patient’s whose alopecia areata treatments are covered by insurance may enjoy a relief from the huge cost.